User Interface Basics

 If you have selected a visualization or model, you can drag shapes from the shapes panels onto the Drawing Canvas.

 Dragging means clicking on a shape.
 Holding down the mouse button.
-Moving the shape to the desired position and then let go of the mouse button.
-Now the shape will be inserted into the model or visualization and the model or visualization will be automatically saved.
+Moving the shape to the desired position and then letting go of the mouse button.
+The shape will be inserted into the model or visualization, and the model or visualization will be automatically saved.

 Inspector Panels

 The Inspector Panels are panels with specialized attributes for shapes.
-There is a text panel, shape panel, color panel, data panel.
+There is a text panel, a shape panel, a color panel, and a data panel.

 To change the title of a shape:

-• Save the visualization by pressing on the Save button in the Button Bar
+- Save the visualization by pressing the Save button in the Button Bar

 Drawing Canvas